NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 - **PyTorch1.12 is compatible with CUDA 11.2** ✅

 ### CUDA and GPU

-Each CUDA version is compatible with only certain GPU architectures.
+Each GPU architectures is compatible with certain CUDA versions, or more precisely, CUDA driver versions.
 As for Ampere, the compatibility is shown as below, copied from [this](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) post:

 > **Ampere (CUDA 11.1 and later)**
 >